-The EU implemented mandatory fleet wide average carbon dioxide standards in 2009.
-The current standards, under Regulation 443/2009/EC, established a goal of 95 grams carbon dioxide/km by 2021.
-On December 17, 2018, representatives of the European Commission, the European Parliament, and the European Council agreed on a compromise for the European Union (EU) regulation setting binding carbon dioxide (CO2) emission targets for new passenger cars and light-commercial vehicles for 2025 and 2030.
-The agreed-upon targets aim to reduce the average CO2 emissions from new cars by 15% in 2025 and by 37.5% in 2030, both relative to a 2021 baseline.
-For light-commercial vehicles, a 15% target for 2025 and a 31% target for 2030 were agreed upon.
-An ICCT Policy Update describes that agreement.
-An ICCT report, released in July of 2018, summarizes the 2017 performance of car manufacturers under those standards in the EU.
+The European Union (EU) implemented mandatory fleet-wide average carbon dioxide standards in 2009 and updated them in 2019.
+The current standards, introduced under Regulation (EC) 443/2009, established a goal of 95 grams carbon dioxide/km, measured in NEDC, by 2021.
+In 2018, representatives of the European Commission, the European Parliament, and the European Council agreed on a compromise for the EU regulation setting binding carbon dioxide (CO2) emission targets for new passenger cars and light commercial vehicles for 2025 and 2030 under (EU) 2019/631.

 CO2 emission limits

 European Union (European Commission, Parliament, Council, and Member States)